 Trend: Millennials and Gen Z want packaging design to be a fun experience

-Design is playing an increasingly important role in product packaging for Millennials and Gen Z. The days of stern, no-nonsense packaging are fading faster than you can say “plain cardboard box.”
+Design is increasingly important in product packaging for Millennials and Gen Z. The days of stern, no-nonsense packaging are fading faster than you can say “plain cardboard box.”

-The trend toward lighthearted, irreverent branding has accelerated, and it’s showing up in trendy product package graphics designs everywhere.
+The trend toward lighthearted, irreverent branding has accelerated, appearing in trendy product package graphics designs everywhere.

-Anything targeted toward Millennials or Gen Z must be more fun, more energetic, and more alive if you want to capture their attention and brand loyalty.
+Anything targeted toward Millennials or Gen Z must be more fun, energetic, and alive if you want to capture their attention and brand loyalty.

 Fun product packaging helps companies create zealous advocates for their products.
 This is especially true for Millennials and Gen Z. Both groups actively use social media and love to share product pictures and stories.